Astrology and science: two visions, one reality

 For my mouth will speak the truth, and wickedness is detestable to my lipsProverbs, 8:7

-Some time ago, I happened to reply to an articulated exposition against (Latin contra) astrology, motivated by the need to put the world’s scientific vision before any thought anchored – according to detractors – to the faiths and superstitions of the dark ages.
+Some time ago, I replied to an articulated exposition against (Latin contra) astrology, motivated by the need to put the world’s scientific vision before any thought anchored – according to detractors – to the faiths and superstitions of the dark ages.
 An answer given in the wake of an emotional reaction becomes the expression of an irrational attachment.
 It is an opinion that has no probative value or takes on the weight of an unjustified sentence; in short, it does not help understand the phenomenon.
-I, therefore, decided on an equally articulated intervention, concise for exhibition needs but which covers many of the points that are a strong point of the detractors, the so-called astrological debunkers.
+I, therefore, decided on an equally articulated intervention, concise for exhibition needs but which covers many of the points that are strong points of the detractors, the so-called astrological debunkers.

-The reference to Aquinas’s work is intended to be a playful counterpoint.
+The reference to Aquinas’s work serves as a playful contrast.
 Thomas Aquinas wrote his ponderous piece in Italy under the pontificate of Urban IV, around 1261, at the request of Saint Raymond of Pennafort, a Dominican friar.
 The latter intended to convert Jews and Muslims to Catholicism.
 Today’s astrologers appear like the Gentiles of yore, somewhat infidels, unable to adapt to the changed orientation of the dominant thought.
 With this discourse, I would like to try to overturn the terms of the question, placing men and women of science in Gentiles’ guise.
 Once again, I would like to reiterate this, without any polemical intent, because this is not an approach against scientific thinking.
 Like other branches of esoteric knowledge, astrology aims to reconcile the observer’s consciousness with a phenomenal experience.
-This scenario includes enough degrees of freedom to allow you to choose based on your attitudes without generating divisions: two systems, one reality.
+This scenario includes enough freedom to choose based on your attitudes without generating divisions: two systems, one reality.